padeir0/anu/readme.md

     let a = 0
     let z :int | &int = &a

-    switch type z as x
+    match z as x
-    #                ^ moves the contents of 'z'
+    #     ^    ^ moves ownership from 'z' to 'x'
     case &int then F[x]
-    #                ^ moves the contents of 'x'
+    #                ^ ownership of 'x' is passed
     case int then nil

     let abc = z
-    #         ^ error: use of container with moved references
+    #         ^ error: use of container with possibly invalid references
   end

-proc F[&int] do nil;
+proc F[take a:&int] do nil;
 ```

-For `for each ... in ...` loops, aliasing also borrows the variable
+For `for ... in ...` loops, the loop variable moves ownership
-or the contents of the container.
-But if the alias is moved, the whole
-collection becomes invalid.
-Aliasing shadows the collection being
-iterated on.
+or borrowing rights from the collection, but since objects are
+guaranteed to appear once per iteration, the collection is invalid,
+but the loop goes on.
+Inside and after the loop, the collection
+is invalid.

 ```
 proc main do